Brooks–Baxter War: Arkansas Constitution of 1868

 After the American Civil War, rebel states, including Arkansas, were in disarray.
 Slavery, key to their economies and social structure, was gone.
 Northerners, whom Southerners called 'carpetbaggers', came to the defeated Southern states to work in the rebuilding process.
 In 1866, Congress grew increasingly disturbed by post-war developments in the rebel states: pre-Civil War elites, including plantation owners and Confederate Army officers, were reelected to government positions, and southern legislatures enacted "Black Codes" limiting the rights of former slaves, and violence against blacks was common.
 To redress the matter, Congress passed the Reconstruction Acts of 1867, dissolving rebel state governments and dividing the South into military districts.
 Rebel states could only be readmitted to the Union if they wrote and ratified new constitutions providing civil rights for freedmen, and accepting the 14th Amendment.

 In the fall of 1867 Arkansans voted to convene a new constitutional convention and selected delegates, who convened in Little Rock in January 1868.
+The President was Thomas M. Bowen of Crawford County.
+The vice presidents included James Hinds, Joseph Brooks, John McClure.
 A coalition of native white unionists, freedman, and carpetbagger Republicans prevailed on most critical proposals.
-Prominent leaders included James Hinds, Joseph Brooks, John McClure, and Powell Clayton.
-The new constitution required suffrage (the right to vote) for emancipated adult male slaves, now called freedmen; it reapportioned the legislative districts to reflect the new status of freedmen as citizens, counting them as full members of the population.
-It conferred broad powers upon the state government, establishing universal public education (for blacks and whites) for the first time, as well as welfare institutions, absent under the previous government, which were needed in the aftermath of the war.
-The governor was given wide-ranging powers of appointment without legislative approval, including the power to appoint such top state officials as Supreme Court Judges.
-The governor was also the president of virtually all state organizations, including the board of trustees of the state's newly created Technical University, the board for public printing, and even the railroad commission.
-It also temporarily disenfranchised former Confederate Army officers and persons who refused to pledge allegiance to the civil and political equality of all men.
+The 1868 Constitution of Arkansas, adopted by the convention on February 11, 1868, marked a significant shift in the state's governance and societal structure.
+This constitution extended voting rights to emancipated adult male slaves, now referred to as freedmen, acknowledging their new status as citizens.
+The constitution also introduced a system of public education, accessible to all citizens regardless of race or color.
+Additionally, welfare institutions were established to support those in need, a provision that had been absent under the previous government.
+The 1868 Constitution expanded the powers of the governor, including the ability to appoint state officials.
+Furthermore, the constitution temporarily disenfranchised former Confederate Army officers and those who refused to pledge allegiance to the civil and political equality of all men.
+This measure was taken to ensure the loyalty of the state's citizens and officials to the new order.